difuse-dartmouth/astronomy-imaging/completed_module/components/assignment2/README.md

 # How to Download and Use the Colab File

 This README contains instructions on two methods to download the Colab file in order to create your own copy in Google Drive.
 You must have a working google account with google drive to complete these steps.
-Do one of these steps to import the Colab file **filename** to your Drive.
-The other **filename** is a pdf that students can follow along with to help them use the Colab.
+Do one of these steps to import the Colab file **DIFUSE_Astro_Imaging_Colab_v_1_4.ipynb** to your Drive.
+The other file **Astro-Imaging Colab Instructions** is a pdf that students can follow along with to help them use the Colab.

 ## Option 1: Import from Github